 Can I combine my Avios points with other family members?

 Yes you can.
-Both British Airways Executive Club and avios.com offer Household Accounts.
+British Airways Executive Club offers Household Accounts.
 You can learn more here.

 Can I turn my Virgin Atlantic / American Airlines / other air miles into Avios points?